How to Convert Annual Salary to Monthly Pay: Formula and Examples

 How do I convert annual salary to monthly pay?

-What is the difference between monthly and semi-monthly pay?
+What is the difference between monthly and semi-monthly salary?